ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 into all areas of scholarship, investigators will increasingly need services that require coordination of remote and institutional computation and storage, networking, data management, and other research services.
-It won’t — and shouldn’t — matter to those researchers this coordination happens; either across multiple organizational boundaries or within a single organization so long as the access to resources is seamless.
+It won’t — and shouldn’t — matter to those researchers how this coordination happens; either across multiple organizational boundaries or within a single organization so long as the access to resources is seamless.

 **Proposal: The federation must work closely with other digital infrastructure providers and research services organizations in service